“Here are a few pictures of our model train with mountains from plaster paris, that i was telling you about.

 One thing i will never do again is purchase n scale people again non painted.
 I could not purchase the people in the poses i wanted so i got what they had and my son told me how he wanted them to stand and what he wanted them to do for the areas of the model that they was in.
 I got out my soldering gun that i can turn down the heat with out melting them and i had a tip that go’s to a fine point that way i was able to make only one part of a arm or leg bend.

-The base of the model is a 4×4 peace of plywood and i used Styrofoam to make the hills and the beginning of the mountain then i used Plaster of Paris to form the mountain and the small hills.
+The base of the model is a 4×4 peace of plywood and i used Styrofoam to make the hills and the mountains from plaster paris, and the small hills.

 The inclines for the roads i cut out a peace of cereal box and made ramps i then got them into place and coated them with Plaster of Paris.